Summary

 -

-Finally, you are ready to test your initial setup to confirm everything was done correctly!
+You are now ready to test your initial setup to confirm everything was done correctly (click Send).

 Optional Considerations: